 Choose from four adorable treehouse cabins at Calico Heights in Eufaula.
 Located on private, gated property just minutes from town, each elevated bungalow offers fantastic views of Lake Eufaula.
 Enjoy luxurious comforts in the great outdoors in the Double Peak, Full Nest, Towering Timbers or Split Branch cabin.
 Both the Double Peak and Towering Timbers cabins sleep two, while the Full Nest and Split Branch cabins sleep six.
 Each cabin sits 13-15 feet from the ground and comes with gorgeous touches like outdoor living spaces, granite countertops and jetted garden tubs to make your stay even more memorable.

-Feed a Siberian tiger, hold a huge snake or meet friendly foxes at Tiger Safari African Huts.
+Feed a Siberian tiger, hold a huge snake or meet friendly foxes during a stay at the Tiger Safari African Huts & Tiger Overlook Treehouses.
 Although this Tuttle attraction is mainly known for exciting animal encounters at Tiger Safari Zoological Park, it also offers tree house camping.
 Sleep under the stars in the Tiger Overlook Treehouse, which floats 30 feet in the air near a beautiful waterfall.
 Bring your own tent or just a sleeping bag for a one of a kind stay.
 At the base of the tree, guests can soak in a Jacuzzi or watch TV.
 Restrooms and electric hookups are also available.
 From the top of the platform, you’ll enjoy an unparalleled view of the park, including the big cat section.